-Edward M. Gergosian is Of Counsel in the Firm's San Diego office.
-Mr. Gergosian has practiced solely in complex litigation for 28 years, first with a nationwide securities and antitrust class action firm, managing its San Diego office, and thereafter as a founding member of his own firm.
+Ed Gergosian is Of Counsel in the Firm's San Diego office.
+Gergosian has practiced solely in complex litigation for 28 years, first with a nationwide securities and antitrust class action firm, managing its San Diego office, and thereafter as a founding member of his own firm.
 He has actively participated in the

-Education B.A., Michigan State University, 1975; J.D., University of San Diego School of Law, 1982 Honors/ Awards Super Lawyer, 2014; J.D., Cum Laude , University of San Diego School of Law, 1982
+Education B.A., Michigan State University, 1975; J.D., University of San Diego School of Law, 1982 Honors/ Awards Super Lawyer, 2014-2016; Top Lawyer in San Diego, San Diego Magazine , 2013-2016; J.D., Cum Laude , University of San Diego School of Law, 1982